josh-jacobson/lambda-lecture-notes/3-2-advanced-state-mangement/4-context-api.md

 * `connect(mapStateToProps, mapDispatchToProps)` (older HOC syntax)
 * `useSelector`, `useDispatch` (new hooks syntax)

-Context API just implements #1, a shared store for a component and its children. **Context API just provides a shared container, that's it.
+Context API just implements #1, a shared store for a component and its children. **A Context is just a shared container, that's it.
 Unlike Redux, Context API is not a comprehensive state management solution and does not require the use of reducers, actions or action creators.**

 ## useContext with useReducer